INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks

-While the AUPRC metric is our primary decision criterion for evaluating model performance, we also report the AUC metric as it is commonly used in the research community.
-We calculate and report the values of both these metrics separately for seen and unseen nodes of the network.
-The term "seen nodes" refers to the nodes that the model encountered during backpropagation in training, whereas "unseen nodes" refer to nodes that were not part of the training set and only appear in the network in the future.
-Hence, "unseen" nodes for the validation data are the nodes appeared in the last month of the validation window, while the "unseen" nodes for the test data include new nodes appeared in the last month of the test window as well as new nodes from the last month of the validation window, as all of them were not part of the training data.
-Model performance on seen nodes shows models applicability for transductive learning which focuses on making predictions specifically for the given instances in the training data without generalizing to unseen instances; whereas performance on unseen nodes highlights the ability to generalize from observed data to make predictions on unseen instances.
-By reporting these metrics for both seen and unseen nodes, we can better understand how well our model generalizes to new data.
+For both AUC and AUPRC, we report the values separately for seen and unseen nodes.
+The term ``seen nodes'' refers to nodes that the model encountered during backpropagation in training, whereas ``unseen nodes'' refers to nodes that only appear in the network later.
+Hence, ``unseen nodes'' for the validation data are the nodes that appeared in the last month of the validation window, while the ``unseen nodes'' for the test data include new nodes that appeared in the last month of the test window as well as in the last month of the validation window, as all of them were not part of the training.
+Model performance on seen nodes shows the models' applicability for transductive learning which focuses on making predictions specifically for the given training instances without generalizing to unseen instances, while performance on unseen nodes highlights the ability to generalize from observed data to make predictions on unseen instances, i.e., inductive learning.

-In addition to detection performance metrics, we report training time performance and carbon footprint estimation measured in equivalent grams of \ce{CO2} (\textit{gCO2eq}) for training the model as we also want to evaluate a trade-off between energy-efficiency and prediction performance \citep{anthony2020carbontracker}.
+We also report training time and carbon footprint estimate measured in equivalent grams of \ce{CO_2} (\textit{gCO2eq}), as we also want to evaluate the tradeoff between energy efficiency and prediction performance \citep{anthony2020carbontracker}.